stephndz/PROJET-WINGZ/README.md

 Hence, this fragment has a onNewLocation method implemented by the ScrollingActivity.
 Whenever the location is updated, the ScrollingActivity sends the new location to the ItemFragement.
 Then according to the new location, the currentList containing the actual list displayed updates.
 For each item displayed in the List, the image is loaded from the asset folder that contains all the images needed.
 I used this tutorial to [read the image from the asset folder](https://xjaphx.wordpress.com/2011/10/02/store-and-use-files-in-assets/).
+If the app is not displayed, a [notification](http://developer.android.com/guide/topics/ui/notifiers/notifications.html) can be triggered when a new site is discovered.

 #### MyItemRecyclerViewAdapter